acabreira1/pluginparameters/README.md

 ##Description

-PluginParameters is a library to automatically handle plugin parameters (in plugins developed with [JUCE](http://rawmaterialsoftware.com/juce.php)).
-It intends to help automating things in the development of closs-platform plugins taking it from where JUCE leaves you in the wild.
-It should be simple to use with only a few lines doing the job and it provides two plugin templates which are convenient to create plugins from scratch.
+PluginParameters is a library which handles plugin parameters automatically in plugins developed with [JUCE](http://rawmaterialsoftware.com/juce.php).
+It intends to help automating things in the development of closs-platform plugins taking it from where JUCE leaves you in the wild and it provides two plugin templates which are convenient to create plugins from scratch.

 ###What it does